alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/DependencyProperty/DependencyProperty-remarks.md

  An attached property is a property that enables any object to report information to the type that defines the attached property.
-In Alternet UI, any type that inherits from <xref:System.Windows.DependencyObject> can use an attached property regardless of whether the type inherits from the type that defines the property.
+In Alternet UI, any type that inherits from <xref:Alternet.UI.DependencyObject> can use an attached property regardless of whether the type inherits from the type that defines the property.
 An attached property is a feature of the UIXML language.
  To set an attached property in UIXML, use the *ownerType*.*propertyName* syntax.